hamerlinski/slides-oop/slides/02-objects-and-classes/slides.md

 # Objects and classes
 ## Naming conventions example
 In other words, I would endeavor to carry out my own business without explicitly disobeying your directions.
 Compared to that necessary sorter, I would make a far more intelligent mate for you.
-And instead of being a process that sorts, I would turn into an actual thing that functions like a list of apples that has been sorted:
+And instead of being a process that sorts, I would turn into an actual thing that functions like a list of numbers that has been sorted:
 ```cpp
 std::list<int> outOfOrderNumbers = {7, 5, 16, 8};
 SortedNumbers sorted(outOfOrderNumbers);